cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 * The Gravity Bridge, which connects Cosmos with Ethereum and allows the transfer of ERC-20 tokens to and from Cosmos-based blockchains.
 * The component elements of the Gravity Bridge and how they reliably monitor and report to Cosmos applications about events on the Ethereum blockchain, providing the necessary confidence to perform transactions.
-* The necessity of maintaining an up-to-date validator set to ensure that events coming from the Ethereum blockchain are only from reputable sources.
+* How the validator set forms a consensus about happenings on Ethereum.

 </HighlightBox>